 Curt is now home and proudly serving with the caring staff of Vankirk-Grisell Funeral Home.

-Rita S. Smith, a resident of Corbin, works as a part-time as a greeter at Vankirk-Grisell Funeral Home.
-She is a well-known and familiar face of the Corbin community.
-Rita has assisted the families served by the Vankirk-Grisell Funeral Home since she began working with us in 1999.
-In addition, Rita serves as part-time activities coordinator at the Christian Care Communities, Corbin, KY.
+Rita S. Smith, a resident of Corbin, works as a part-time greeter at Vankirk-Grisell Funeral Home.
+She is a well-known and familiar face in the Corbin community.
+Rita has assisted the families served by Vankirk-Grisell Funeral Home since she began working with us in 1999.

-Rita is married to Rev. Sam B. Smith, who has served many churches in the tri-state area and is currently an active pastor.
+Rita is the widow of Rev. Sam B. Smith, who served many churches in the tristate area.
 They have one son, Doron and wife Sheila and grandchildren, Carissa, Katharine, Melody and Matthew.